ncall404/ncall404/README.md

 ## Hello there!
 I'm Nathan Call

 ### Current Status 📚
 Currently, I am a student at Utah Valley University (UVU).
-I'm studying Information Systems with an emphasis in Application Development!
+I'm studying Information Systems with an emphasis in Application Development.
 I am also minoring in Computer Science.

 ### Goals and Use of GitHub 📋
 For now, my GitHub profile is mainly being used for school assignments and following projects I am interested in.
 I would, however, love to have some repositories for personal projects as soon as I can.
 I also hope to contribute to some open source projects at some point too!